-- It ensures each interviewer is thorough in their evaluation
+- Ensures each interviewer is thorough in their evaluation

-- It helps prevent bias in job interview evaluation
+- Helps prevent bias in job interview evaluation

-- It saves time when first-round rejected candidates are considered for future positions
+- Saves time when first-round rejected candidates are considered for future positions

-- The systemized scoring increases the usefulness of your talent pipeline database
+- Increases the value of your talent pipeline database

 The Interview Feedback Review Process

 How do you evaluate candidates without a systematic way to rate them?
-Let’s consider a common scenario.
+As an example, let’s consider a common scenario.
 You currently have a mission-critical position to fill and a fairly tight deadline to hire a qualified person.
-You have posted the position on your website and other outside resources like Monster, CareerBuilder, Indeed and Craigslist.
+Of course, you post the position on your website and other outside resources like LinkedIn, CareerBuilder, Indeed and Craigslist.
 What comes next is a stack of resumes.
-Followed by the interview process.
-In 2020, you’re competing with many other companies to find the best talent.
-You can’t afford a slowdown in your process.
-The top candidate could be hired by your competitor.
-The most desirable candidates are off the market in 10 days.
-But you need to proceed strategically so you don’t hire the wrong person.
-You pick up the first resume and encounter some mission statements like…
+Following that, the interview process.

 - “Motivated individual seeks challenging position for personal and professional growth”